AecioJose189/AecioJose189/ReadMe.md

 # 💫 About Me:

-Computing degree student<br>Looking for projects in the area of ​​web development<br>
+Computing degree student<br>looking for projects in the area of ​​front-end web development<br>

 ## 🌐 Socials: